Jeep Liberty Insurance Rates

 Price estimates by individual coverage:

-Rate estimates include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all U.S. states and for different Liberty trim levels.
+Rates are based on $500 deductible amounts, liability limits of 30/60, and includes medical and UM/UIM coverage.
+Estimates are averaged for all 50 U.S. states and for different Liberty trim levels.

 Price Range from Low to High

-Using a 40-year-old driver as an example, Jeep Liberty insurance prices go from the cheapest price of $522 for the bare minimum liability coverage to a much higher rate of $2,070 for a driver that may need high-risk insurance.
+For an average driver, Jeep Liberty insurance prices range from as cheap as $522 for just liability insurance to a much higher rate of $2,070 for a driver that may need high-risk insurance.

 Geographic Price Range

-The ranges above demonstrate why anyone shopping for car insurance should compare rates using their specific location and their own driving history, instead of using rate averages.
+The ranges above highlight why anyone shopping for car insurance should compare rates using their specific location and their own personal driving habits, rather than using rate averages.

 Use the form below to get customized rates for your location.